-Toasting post-shred—no matter language, location, or libation—is universal.
-And it doesn’t matter whether you aced a black diamond mogul, skidded down the bunny hill, or spent the afternoon curled up by the fire.
+Toasting post-shred — no matter the language, location, or libation — is universal.
+And it doesn’t matter if you’ve aced a black-diamond run, skidded down the bunny hill, or spent the afternoon curled up by the fire.
 Any and all such daytime activities warrant an invite to lift a glass and kick up your heels as the sun begins to kiss the mountaintops.

-From refined to rowdy, we’ve rounded up 17 bars where you can celebrate post-slopes.
+Want to see it for yourself?
+From refined to rowdy, we’ve rounded up 21 bars where you can celebrate from last call to first chair.

 High West Distillery, Park City, UT

 Within a historic Victorian-era house in downtown Park City, High West is the world’s only ski-in, ski-out distillery.
 Swish in on Park City Mountain Resort’s Quittin’ Time run and take a guided tour that includes a whiskey tasting.
 Or just head straight to the bar for a potent libation like Dead Man’s Boots of rye, tequila, and ginger beer.
 High West’s gastro-saloon specialties include local Utah trout, bourbon chili, bison cottage pie, and fresh-baked pretzels with a side of beer-infused cheese.